jolira/jaxro/README.md

 JAXRO
 =====

-JAXB is very powerful, but does not work easily with legacy application.
+JAXB is very powerful, but does work easily with legacy application.
 This is a solution that allows enterprise users to add JAXB type annotations to existing applications and externalize them using XML and JSON.

 This solution is in production at a very, very large retailer, processing millions of requests daily, and has been performing very well since 2009.